 You can even preview your photo right then and there.
 And after the ride, you can choose from different backdrops and purchase any images you like.

 Next, you’ll head to the boarding room.
 And depending on which flying ride you choose, you’ll see the American West, Icelandic, or Canadian Rockies animation scenes.

 For instance, the American West boarding room has beautiful evergreen trees and seascapes.
 And Iceland features a cozy cabin with a fire.

 This part of your journey helps set the stage for what you’re about to experience next.
 So expect to spend about five to 10 minutes in this room before heading to the preshow.

 An attendant will then lead you from the boarding room to a circular space with a big screen in the center.
 Now, this part of the Vegas attraction is very cool!

-Each flight ride features a custom, multi-media preshow created by The Moment Factory.
+Each simulated ride features a custom, multi-media preshow created by The Moment Factory.
 The show lasts about six minutes.
 And tells a story that helps to give more meaning to the sights you’ll be flying over.

 Iceland’s preshow is magical and mysterious.
 An Icelandic troll shows you how Iceland was formed from volcanoes and how the land holds all sorts of secrets.
 You’ll see winters full of ice turn into hillsides of spring flowers.
 It’s a reminder that even in dark times, there’s always a new beginning.

 Now for the best part – the ride!
 As you exit the preshow, you’ll go up some stairs (or down a ramp) and enter a flight simulator room.
-And a FlyOver team member inside will show you where to sit.
+And a team member inside will show you where to sit.